light8227/yo-docs/modding-guides/yokai/addyokaiyw4.md

 # chara_param: CHARA_PARAM_INFO_LIST
 Duplicate the entry of the Yo-kai you're recoloring.

 Now, you'll need to create a new ParamID.
-ParamIDs are a CRC hash of .
+ParamIDs are a CRC hash of 'para_<ModelName>'.
+So, for this guide, I'll be hashing 'para_y02210010'.

 Use the BaseID you made earlier for the BaseID section.